PoisotLab/ms_network_prediction/manuscript.md

 which there are no analogous data.

-Further, empirical estimation of interaction _strength_ is highly prone to bias as existing data are usually summarize at the taxonomic scale of the species or higher, thereby losing information that differentiates the strength in per-individual interactions from the strength of a whole species interaction [@Wells2013SpeInt].
+Further, empirical estimation of interaction _strength_ is highly prone to bias as existing data are usually summarise at the taxonomic scale of the species or higher, thereby losing information that differentiates the strength in per-individual interactions from the strength of a whole species interaction [@Wells2013SpeInt].
 Empirical estimations of interaction strength